terastion/robotics-final-project/README.md

 **Manipulation:**
 - **Robotic Arm Control:** The robot’s arm is controlled using inverse kinematics to pick up and place soda bottles accurately.
-- **Gripper Mechanism:** A custom-designed gripper is used to handle different objects securely.
+- **Gripper Mechanism:** A gripper is used to handle different objects securely.

 **Flowchart:**
 ![Flowchart](Flowchart.png)